Charity Lotteries UK: How Do They Compare?

 Sue Ryder Charity Lottery

 Since 1953, the Sue Ryder Charity has been making a profound difference in the lives of people in care homes who need hospice and neurological care.
 As for the lottery, it has been around since 2015 and holds draws for £1,000 every Friday as well as an annual Super Draw for £10,000.
-Tickets are just £1, and you can read our full review here.
+Tickets are just £1.
+For more details, read our full Sue Ryder Lottery review.

 The Veterans Lottery is run by the Veterans' Foundation and has a phenomenal £5,000 prize up for grabs every week, but that's not all—it also happens to be a rollover lottery, meaning the jackpot pool grows (up to £25,000!) every time a draw goes by with no winner.
-Check out our review for all of the info you might need.
+For details, check out our Veterans Lottery review.

 Cats Protection Lottery

 The Cats Protection Lottery raises funds for those fluffy feline creates that many of us call pets.
 With a weekly prize of £1,000 alongside five other prize tiers and not just one but FOUR Super Draws (one each quarter) for as much as £25,000 in cash, this is one heck of a charity lottery.
-Read our full review for more details.
+Read our Cats Protection Lottery review for more details.

 Cancer Research Lottery

 The Cancer Research Lottery raises money for—you guessed it—cancer research, including prevention, treatment, and cure.
 It features a weekly jackpot of £1,000 and four other prize tiers, as well as three annual Super Draws with £15,000 jackpots that are sure to get your heart rate going.
-For more details, read our review.
+See our Cancer Research UK Lottery review for all of the details.

 The Poppy Lottery has an impressive £2,000 weekly jackpot AND six additional prize tiers, making this one of the best charity lotteries to play if you are looking to win big.
 In addition, it hosts a Super Draw each quarter in which a fantastic £20,000 in cash is up for grabs.
-Read our full review if you'd like to know all the specifics.
+If you're interested in playing, read our Poppy Lottery review for further details.

 Air Ambulance Lottery

 The Air Ambulance Lottery is a weekly charity lottery that draws every Tuesday.
 It has three prize tiers, including a jackpot of £1,000, and all proceeds go to support the Air Ambulance Service, a trauma service serving Derbyshire, Leicestershire, Rutland, Warwickshire, and Northamptonshire.
-For all of the details, make sure to check out our review.
+Read our Air Ambulance Lottery review if you want to know more.

 While there is no doubt that charity lotteries are the way to go if you are looking for a chance to win something while helping others, there are a few things that you should look out for.
 None of these things is anything that should dissuade you from playing in the lotteries.
 However, they should help you make a more informed decision when selecting a lottery to play in.